LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-persistent.rst

 Updating ``HomeController``, Again
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You next need to wire ``HomeController`` now with the skills data in order to add skills objects to a new job.
+You next need to wire ``HomeController`` with the skills data in order to add skills objects to a new job.
 This will look almost precisely like what you have done for employer data above.
-Refer back to :ref:`this section <data-in-homecontroller>` to inject the controller with skill data.
+Refer back to :ref:`that section <data-in-homecontroller>` to inject the controller with skill data.

 There is, however, one difference to keep in mind.
 The job form being processed only accepts one employer by an ``id`` field.
 Many skills can be added to a single job, though.
 Here's what we'll say about how to send the right skills along with